francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

     <span style="color:grey; font-size:small;">Figure 4</span>
 </p>

-For saddles that we do not address theoretically, we trained networks on a matrix completion task where we know that starting near the origin GD will transition through saddles of successive rank before converging to a solution of.
-We clearly see that PC quickly escapes all the saddles (including higher-order ones we do not study theoretically) visited by BP.
+To test saddles that we do not address theoretically, we trained networks on a matrix completion task where we know that starting near the origin GD will transition through saddles of successive rank before converging to a solution.
+The figure below shows that PC quickly escapes all the saddles visited by BP, including higher-order ones that we did not study theoretically, and that it does not suffer from vanishing gradients.

 <p align="center">
     <img src="https://raw.githubusercontent.com/francesco-innocenti/francesco-innocenti.github.io/master/_posts/imgs/matrix_completion.png" style="zoom:15%;" />